What happens if you miss the tax return deadline?

 Dog walking insurance is crucial for professional dog walkers, as it provides financial protection against unforeseen incidents.
 Accidents, injuries, or property damage can occur during walks, and insurance covers medical expenses, legal fees, and potential compensation.
 This safeguards both your business and the pet owner’s peace of mind, ensuring responsible and secure care for their beloved pets.

 Protectivity’s dog walking insurance gives a range of policy options, so you can choose the best level of cover for your needs.
-Our public liability gives between £1m and £10m worth of cover for your business if members of the public are injured, or their property is damaged.
+Our pet business insurance gives between £1m and £10m worth of cover for your business if members of the public are injured, or their property is damaged.
 Key cover totals up to £10,000 for costs such as new keys and replacement locks, while our care, custody and control policy comes with up to £100,000 worth of cover if animals in your care are lost, injured, become ill or suffer a death.
 You can also protect your equipment with £250 worth of cover, along with a range of other options and benefits.

 Read more and get a quote online.